pyrustic/braq/docs/api/modules/braq/document/__init__/class-Document.md

 <p align="right"><a href="#braq-api-reference">Back to top</a></p>

 ## validate
-Validate this entire document or only specific section(s)
+Validate this entire document or only specific section(s).
+Might raise a ValidationError

 ```python
 def validate(self, *headers):